 Then there are the antibiotics used in chicken and farmed-raised fish, to help them fight off infection.
 These antibiotics also aid in fattening up fish and chicken and can do the same when humans eat them, which is why antibiotics are considered obesogens.

 To avoid consuming hormones and antibiotics in your food, look for a "USDA Certified Organic" label.
 Some companies aren’t certified but claim they offer conditions comparable to organic.
 Many products display a "USDA Process Verified" shield that they pay for.
 Don’t put a lot of credence in this label.
 It’s not the same thing as being "USDA Certified Organic."

 Perfluorooctanoic acid (PFOA) is a surfactant used in nonstick cookware, like Teflon.
-PFOA has been identified in bodies of water and in a variety of land and water animals.
+PFOA has been identified in bodies of water and in a variety of land and water animals6.
 PFOA has also been detected in the blood of more than 98 percent of the general U.S. population.
-This chemical is considered an obesogen because it can cause an endocrine dysfunction that has been linked to obesity.
+This chemical is considered an obesogen because it can cause an endocrine dysfunction that has been linked to obesity7.
 Other negative effects of PFOA have been documented including thyroid disease, kidney disease, and various cancers.